gvwilson/thirdbit/src/fiction/cloudherd/index.md

 She pressed the heels of her hands to her temples.
 What was happening?
-She couldn't be mind-hearing the forest—could she?
+She couldn't be mind-hearing the forest, could she?
 It was too much—it couldn't all fit.
 Her head was going to burst.